×

 Star Ruby Vs Alexandrite Fracture

 Fracture is an important parameter when you compare Star Ruby and Alexandrite Physical Properties.
 It is necessary to understand the significance of these properties, before you compare Star Ruby Vs Alexandrite fracture.
 Whenever a gemstone chip breaks, it leaves a characteristic line along its breakage.
 Such lines are known as fracture and are used to identify the gemstones in their initial stages of production when they are in the form of rough minerals.
 Fracture is usually described with the terms “fibrous” and “splintery” to denote a fracture that usually leaves elongated and sharp edges.
-Fracture observed in Star Ruby is Gems, Sixth Edition (2006), Uneven and Uneven.
+Fracture observed in Star Ruby is Uneven.

 Star Ruby Vs Alexandrite Luster